 The venue has a $10,000 pipe organ, gorgeous seats, and chandeliers.
 And while it might seem like a small local theater, it hosts many events, including plays, concerts, and other cultural events.

-Visiting the Dakota Theater should be top of the things to do in Yankton.
-You can catch a glimpse of this beautiful place with your family and friends and marvel at this city’s fantastic architecture and culture.
+Visiting the Dakota Theater should be one of the things to do in Yankton.
+You can glimpse this beautiful place with your family and friends and marvel at this city’s fantastic architecture and culture.

 5. Fantle Memorial Park

-Fantle Memorial Park is also one of the best things to see in Yankton, SD.
-Located along Douglas Avenue between 19th and 21st street, Fantle Memorial Park is an amazing 35-acre picnic destination.
+Fantle Memorial Park is among the best things to see in Yankton, SD.
+Located along Douglas Avenue between 19th and 21st Street, Fantle Memorial Park is an amazing 35-acre picnic destination.

 It is an American History and Culture Park.
-In the center of the park is a memorial to pay tribute to the military veterans.
+In the park’s center is a memorial to pay tribute to the military veterans.

 You can visit Fantle Memorial Park with your family and friends.
 The park has different sports for people of all ages.
-Younger kids can have fun at the playground, complete with a swing set.
+Younger kids can have fun at the playground with a swing set.
 The older kids and adults can play different games like volleyball, basketball, bocce ball, and tennis.

 The park features walking trails where you can do a nature walk.
 Also, it features a large grassy area, playgrounds, picnic tables, an 18-hole disc course, and a water feature.